 If you’re new to Koreatown, or already here and looking for a better provider, I recommend you follow this exact step-by-step.
 It’s a bit tedious, but you’ll finish with a confirmation of the exact options at your building (which is impossible to tell for sure online, regardless of what provider marketing sites claim).

 - Check for AT&T Fiber.
-Check your address online or call AT&T at 866-861-6075 to ask if they have fiber internet at your building.
+Check your address online or call AT&T at (833) 772-1423 to ask if they have fiber internet at your building.
 You need to specifically ask: “is 1,000 Megabit per second fiber-to-the-home internet available at my address.”
 If they have it, go ahead and sign up.
-If they can’t confirm this specific product is wired to your building, politely hang up.
 Note that while loading your address, the call center agent will spend a couple minutes trying to sell you their slower DSL service (they will call it something fancy like “IPBB,” “high-speed internet,” or “Fiber to the Curb”), which is available virtually everywhere in Los Angeles.

 - Check for Starry internet.
 If you’re in an apartment building, go to Starry and enter your address.
 If it’s available, you’re lucky — only a few buildings in Ktown have it currently.
 Their 200/200 plan is better than Spectrum when it comes to uploads, and around the same price.
 The only drawback (for some customers) is that it is an internet-only service.
 So, if you want to get traditional cable channels, you’ll be better off with Spectrum.

 - Check for Spectrum.
 If neither AT&T Fiber nor Starry is available, your best options is likely to be Spectrum — who is already wired to virtually 100% of buildings in Ktown.
-You can check your address at their site or call them at (855) 458-0928.
+You can set up service at (833) 993-3722 or view plan details here.
 Their base-level plan recently upgraded to 200 Mbps download in Koreatown, which is more than enough for most homes.

 Compare internet providers in Koreatown